aerogear/native-android-example/README.md

       "url": "https://sso.example.com/auth"
     }
 ```
 ##### Push

-The Push example configuration is not used but this would be its format.
+The Push example configuration is not used in our example, but the following would be its format.
-The only information that is missing from this `sender Id` which can be found in application settings on firebase or in the `google-services.json` file, which is required in this example application.

 ```json
     {